MicahElliott/captain/README.md

 ## Sample Run

-Rather than a live demo, here's an example of a `pre-commit` run (doesn't correspond to checks shown above).
-This shows a couple of team-shared checks (clj-kondo and fixmes), and then after the parrot, a single user-local `something` check:
+Rather than a live demo, here's an example of a `pre-commit` run (doesn't correspond to triggers shown above).
+This shows a couple of team-shared checks (clj-kondo and fixmes), and then after the parrot, a single user-local `something` trigger:

 ```text
 (◕‿-) CAPTAIN IS OVERHAULIN.
 NO QUARTER!